| | | |

 A woman cutting the tops off from a Runeberg torte, on the side some are already cut some are still whole.

-When your raspberry water is ready, dunk and roll the tortes in the water – be generous.
+Pour raspberry juice on a bow and, dunk and roll the tortes in the juice – be generous.
 You can even dip them twice to get them nice and moist.
 Leave them on the side for a moment to let them suck in all the liquid.
 If you are not in a hurry you can even leave them covered in a fridge to the next day.

 Woman dunking the Runeberg tortes in a bowl with raspberry juice.
 On the side a tray with unfinished tortes.